baby636/p2pvps-client/client/rpi/flash-storage/README.md

 ## Installation
-To prepare you device for the P2P VPS marketplace with this shell, run the following commands:
+To prepare your device for the P2P VPS marketplace with this shell, run the following commands:

 1. Follow steps 1 through 11 for the [simple client](../simple).